 Sugar plays a fundamental role in cooking and especially in baking.
 Aside from sweetness, it can provide coloring as well as moisture and bulk.
-Brown sugar and white sugar provide these things to different degrees but how different are they from each other?
+Brown sugar and white sugar provide these things to different degrees, but how different are they from each other?
 Do they taste the same?
 Can you use one in place of the other?
-We answer these questions and more in this installment of SPICEography Showdown.
+Let’s compare.

 Do white and brown sugar taste the same?